Disclaimer: this by no means is a theory that will apply to everyone. It’s something that should be tweaked, adapted and definitely challenged.

 I think it’s absurd that the same doesn’t apply at most of our traditional South African universities.

 Something a bit more realistic: if you study a BCom and dedicate 2 months of your holidays (each year) to interning, you’d graduate with a degree and half a year of work experience.
 That is significant.
-That is what will set you apart from Joe Soap who has a degree and 9 A’s in matric (no one cares about that, by the way).
+That is what will set you apart from Joe Soap who has a degree and 9 A’s in matric (no one really cares about that, by the way).

 Now you’re probably thinking “it’s easier said than done getting internships” or “where do I even start?”